djfrsn/generator-slush-studio/README.md

 # slush-studio

-> Slush generator for (WIP)[Studi˚](https://github.com/djfrsn/gulp-studio)
+> Scaffold out projects with [Studi˚](https://github.com/djfrsn/gulp-studio) for quick front end development.

-Studi˚ is currently undergoing real world test to see what is needed and what issues may exist.
+Studi˚ is currently under development.
 Usage without the desire to maintain Studi˚ is not recommended.

 ## Getting Started